 As shown in the previous sections, several NGIs suffered from low availability.
-A support action was delivered in collaboration with the Greek JRU to help the identified NGIs solve the technical issues faced in running RP services (including the NGI SAM service).
+A support action was delivered in collaboration with the Greek JRU to help the identified NGIs to solve the technical issues faced in running RP core services (including the NGI SAM service) and the RC services.

 - Albania: this NGI is still not contributing resources to EGI.
 The Greek JRU was requested to provide support in bootstrapping the operations centre and one RC, however, the issue was then identified to be related to lack of local staff.
 This problem is still open. - Armenia: the NGI experienced problems with the configuration of the NGI SAM service, which were fixed.
 Errors in publishing installed capacity were also corrected, as well as basic configuration problems in the compute elements and accounting clients.
-At the time of writing NGI_ARMGRID comprises three production sites, whose performance stabilized in March, and one production site still affected by extremely low performance, which is now back to uncertified status. - Bulgaria: an increasing large fraction of sites have been periodically affected by sporadic low performance.
-The reason for this is being investigated. - FYR of Macedonia: the infrastructure currently comprises three sites.
-Two of them were severely underperforming during PQ7 and PQ8.
+At the time of writing NGI\ARMGRID comprehends three production sites, whose performance stabilized in March, and one production site still affected by extremely low performance, which is now back to uncertified status. - Bulgaria: an increasing large fraction of sites has been periodically affected by sporadic low performance.
+The reason for this is being investigated. - FYR of Macedonia: the infrastructure currently comprehends three sites.
+Two of these were severely underperforming during PQ7 and PQ8.
 Problems were reported to be due to staff turnover and changes in the hosting infrastructure, new resources are being procured and integrated. - Moldova: the first production site was certified in March 2012.
-The operations manager of Moldova was funded by EGI-InSPIRE to participate in the EGI Community Forum 2012. - Montenegro was affected by low availability during PQ7 due to top-BDII hardware problems.
-The service was replaced and since then, performance has stabilized during PQ8. - The operations manager of Romania was funded by EGI-InSPIRE to participate in the EGI Community Forum 2012.
+The operations manager of Moldova was funded by EGI.eu to participate to the Community Forum 2012. - Montenegro was affected by low availability during PQ7 due to top-BDII hardware problems.
+The service was replaced and since then, performance has stabilized during PQ8. - The operations manager of Romania was funded by EGI.eu to participate to the Community Forum 2012.

 The tools and procedures in place that allow a RC to safely move from testing to production status are being reviewed.
 These are currently not sufficiently flexible, and experience in running a grid infrastructure at a RC level is being currently gathered while running a certified production site.
-A training programme for site administrators is being planned in collaboration with EMI.
+A training programme for site administrators is being planned in collaboration with EMI,